 Tironui sponsorship suggestions

-It costs $800 to teach a child each year with the majority of the pupils being taught for 5 years.
-In addition each student is provided an instrument, the average cost of these being $500 each.
-We also have a scholarship programme for outstanding Tironui students to receive one-on-one lessons through their high school years at a cost of approx. $1500 per year, per student.
+We also have a scholarship programme for outstanding Tironui students to receive one-on-one lessons through their high school years at a cost of approx. $1500 per year, per student, over five years.

 To give added certainty to forward financial planning the Trust would be extremely grateful if donors could commit to several years of giving.